 ACCT 6217 (2).
 INTERNATIONAL FINANCIAL REPORTING.
-Examines the International Financial Reporting Standards, a relatively new set of accounting standards gaining wide acceptance throughout the world and being considered for adoption within the U.S. Uses comparisons between U.S. GAAP and IFRS (the two most commonly applied sets of accounting standards in the world) to enhance the development of a critical thinking approach to financial accounting and reporting.
+Examines the International Financial Reporting Standards, a relatively new set of accounting standards gaining wide acceptance throughout the world, which are being considered for adoption within the United States.
+Uses comparisons between U.S. GAAP and IFRS (the two most commonly applied sets of accounting standards in the world) to enhance the development of a critical thinking approach to financial accounting and reporting.
 Provides students with a general understanding of major topics under IFRS while enhancing student understanding of the links among the underlying transactions, the application of international reporting standards for those transactions, and the financial reports obtained.
 Prerequisite or corequisite: ACCT 6202 or enrollment in the M.S.A. program.

 ACCT 6218 (2).
-FORENSIC ACCOUNTING AND FINANCIAL STATEMENT FRAUD.
-The objective of this course is to impart a detailed understanding of forensic accounting and the practical applications of forensics within the accounting profession.
-This fast-paced course immerses students in the forensic accounting field, with a focus on litigation consulting, fraud investigation, damage quantification, and expert testimony.
-The course provides real-world exposure and requires that each student observe a civil legal proceeding in a state or federal court (for at least 1 hour, outside of class).
+FORENSIC ACCOUNTING AND FINANCIAL-STATEMENT FRAUD.
+Imparts a detailed understanding of forensic accounting and the practical applications of forensics within the accounting profession.
+Fast-paced course that immerses students in the forensic accounting field, with a focus on litigation consulting, fraud investigation, damage quantification, and expert testimony.
+Provides real-world exposure and requires each student to observe a civil legal proceeding in a state or federal court (for at least 1 hour, outside of class).
 Through individual and group activities, students study cases to gain an understanding of forensic accounting processes, roles, and responsibilities.
-Upon completion of this course, students are able to work effectively as a member of a forensic accounting engagement team.
-Prerequisite: Financial Accounting II or currently enrolled in M.S.A. program.
+Upon completion of the course, students are able to work effectively as a member of a forensic accounting engagement team.
+Prerequisite: ACCT 6202 or enrollment in the M.S.A. program.